-Lemonade Wars has been a part of many ÉLUES families throughout the months of February and March.
-Reading this book has been a great adventure.
+Word of Mouse was introduced to ÉLUES families at the end of February and will be part of your family throughout March.
+Reading this book will be a great adventure.
 We thank each family for reading at home and enjoying the adventures in the novel.
 Thank you to our title sponsor Lacombe Ford and our community sponsors Lacombe FCSS, The City of Lacombe, Lacombe Kinsmen and the Royal Canadian Legion of Lacombe.
 Thank you all for making the Family Literacy Project such a success!